maartenba/maartenba.github.io/_posts/2019-07-30-indexing-searching-nuget-with-azure-functions-and-search.markdown

 Such a novel technology!
 We have input that gets processed, and that processing produces output!

 A little touch of sarcasm aside, the nice thing is that processing is only triggered when there is input.
 So no new packages?
 No processing needed.
 A sudden influx of new packages?
-Ramp up processing and make uit happen.
+Ramp up processing and make it happen.
 Azure Functions are triggered by input, and can scale based on the amount of input that is pending.
-And while that is not unique to Azure Functions, it does work well as we will see later in this blog post.
+And while that is not unique to Azure Functions, it does work well - as we will see later in this blog post.

 Our set of requirements could be modelled into individual functions.
 A rough architecture diagram could look like this: